sirinath/rfc/42/README.md

 1. Maintainers SHALL merge correct patches from other Contributors rapidly.
 1. Maintainers MAY merge incorrect patches from other Contributors with the goals of (a) ending fruitless discussions, (b) capturing toxic patches in the historical record, (c) engaging with the Contributor on improving their patch quality.
 1. The user who created an issue SHOULD close the issue after checking the patch is successful.
-1. Any Contributor who has value judgments on a patch SHOULD express these via their own patches.
+1. Any Contributor who has value judgements on a patch SHOULD express these via their own patches.
 1. Maintainers SHOULD close user issues that are left open without action for an uncomfortable period of time.

 ### 2.5.
 Branches and Releases